 The biggest gap might relate to production.
 A study by iPayables found that employees could process 12 times as many invoices electronically as manually, or 479 to 42 in a day, respectively.

 Using Software to Create Tailored, Uniform Approval

-A better option than relying on an outdated, manual workflow approval process is turning to software for a tailored and uniform system.
+A better option than relying on an outdated, manual approval process is turning to software for a tailored and uniform workflow.

 The software can guide users through the approval process, helping ensure that work gets done the same way for businesses every time.
 Benefits include time saved, increased efficiency, and greater assurance that a company will remain in compliance with whatever it’s doing.

 Basic Steps of an Approval Process

 Companies will of course want to customize their approval processes depending on a variety of factors from compliance requirements within their specific industry to the particulars of their company culture.
 Where one company might insist that their chief financial officer approve every purchase order over $500, another might set the limit at $10,000.
 You never know.

 That being said, there are some common basic steps for many approval processes.
 Companies will need a submission portal, as well as ways to set who receives the submissions.
 Due dates can also be set, with reviewers receiving automatic notifications and alerts for when approval must be completed.
 Finally, most solutions have ways to automatically store anything that’s approved within them, ensuring that documents are safely, reliably, and centrally maintained.

 Now that we’ve covered the basics of approval processes, here are six processes that businesses can automate today to start saving time and money.

 Nothing can feel like a drag on company growth like hiring and onboarding.